gl-inet/docs3.x/docs/setup/gl-ap1300/wireless.md

 **Wireless Security**: Wireless encryption method.

-**Wi-Fi Key**: The password of the Wi-Fi, which must be at least 6 characters long.
+**Wi-Fi Key**: The password of the Wi-Fi, which must be at least 6 characters.
 We suggest you to change it when you receive the router.

 **SSID visibility**: Whether to hide the SSID or not.